-The following is an outline of the typical process I go through with my clients, along with a rough estimate of how long each phase takes.
+The following is an outline of the typical process we go through with my clients, along with a rough estimate of how long each phase takes.
 In some situations, we’ll eliminate one or more of these steps–it depends on what the client has done already, and what the goals of the engagement are.
 For example, penalty recovery projects will often skip most of these phases.

-When I begin the engagement with the client, I go through and re-estimate each of the phases based on the client’s needs and the size and complexity of their website or websites.
+When we begin the engagement with the client, we go through and re-estimate each of the phases based on the client’s needs and the size and complexity of their website or websites.